Carry On Abroad: Plot

 Pub landlord and frequent holidaymaker Vic Flange flirts with the young widow Sadie Tompkins as his wife, Cora, looks on with disdain.
 Their friend Harry, who is prone to violent twitches, arrives and reveals that the package holiday Vic has booked to the Mediterranean island Elsbels, (Note: A pun on the slang expression "Hell's Bells".) which is on the Costa Bomm, also includes Sadie, much to Cora's outrage.
 Cora, who avoids holidays because she hates flying, nevertheless decides to accompany Vic on the trip to ensure he keeps away from Sadie.

 The next day, Stuart Farquhar, the representative of Wundatours Travel Agency, and his assistant, Moira Plunkett, welcome the passengers.
-Among them are the sex-starved Stanley Blunt and his unsupportive wife Evelyn; drunken Eustace Tuttle; friends, and implied partners, Nicholas and Robin; Scotsman Bert Conway; friends Lily and Marge, who are each hoping to find a man to fall in love with; and a group of 12 monks, including Brother Bernard, who is having difficulty fitting into his new life.
+Among them are the sex-starved Stanley Blunt and his prudish, domineering wife Evelyn; drunken mummy's boy Eustace Tuttle; handsome Nicholas and his possessive gay friend Robin; Scotsman Bert Conway; beautiful friends Lily and Marge, who are each hoping to find a man to fall in love with; and a group of 12 monks, including Brother Bernard, who is having difficulty fitting into his new life.

 Upon their arrival, they discover their hotel is only half-finished; the builders have quit, leaving the remaining five floors uncompleted.
-Manager Pepe tries to run the place in different guises – the manager, the doorman and the porter – and the chef is his wife Floella, who battles repeatedly with the stove while their son Georgio idles behind the bar.
+Distraught manager Pepe tries to run the place in different guises – the manager, the doorman and the porter – and the chef is his wife Floella, who battles repeatedly with the stove while their son Georgio idles behind the bar.
 The hotel also hides various faults, and Pepe is overrun with complaints: Evelyn finds Mr Tuttle in her bath; Vic discovers Sadie naked in his shower; Lily and Marge's wardrobe has no back to it, allowing them to be accidentally seen by Brother Bernard in the opposite room; sand pours out of Moira's taps; Robin and Nicholas's drawers have no bottom; and the lavatory drenches Bert.
 The sudden influx of angry complaints causes the phone system at the front desk to combust.